 - Social Issues Affecting Children, Adolescents, and Families

 - Specialized Applied Experience in Assessment, Intervention and Consultation

-The fellow conducts initial evaluations, ongoing therapy, and group therapy for children and adolescents.
-Presenting problems include adjustment to illness, pain management, non-adherence to treatment, procedural anxiety, parental adjustment to illness, and palliative care issues.
+Clinical areas of focus include adjustment to illness, pain management, self-management skills, procedural anxiety, and medical trauma.
 Treatment modalities include behavior modification, cognitive behavioral therapy, supportive therapy, guided imagery and hypnosis.

 The fellow attends three didactic training seminars that meet on a weekly basis throughout the year.
 One seminar focuses on diagnosis and treatment of specific disorders.
 Another focuses on issues related to Pediatric Psychology.
 The third seminar focuses on Ethics in preparation for licensure.
 Child Psychiatry Grand Rounds take place once a month.

 Fellows receive a minimum of four hours of supervision each week.
 The supervision is divided between two hours of individual and two hours of group.
 Fellows receive a copy of the competency evaluation form at the start of the fellowship during orientation and receive feedback at 3 month intervals.
 The feedback at 3 and 9 months is verbal and informally given during supervision.
 The feedback at 6 and 12 months is written using the competency evaluation forms and reviewed in supervision.
 Any issues regarding performance are discussed at these quarterly intervals as well as in weekly supervision.